near/near-indexer-for-wallet/CONTRIBUTING.md

 Thank you for considering contributing to the NEAR Indexer for Wallet!

 We welcome all external contributions.
-This document outlines the process of contributing to nearcore.
+This document outlines the process of contributing to NEAR Indexer for Wallet.
 For contributing to other repositories, see `CONTRIBUTING.md` in the corresponding repository.
 For non-technical contributions, such as e.g. content or events, see [this document](https://docs.nearprotocol.com/docs/contribution/contribution-overview).